invent-framework/invent/README.md

 ## Install via pip

-To install PyperCard via pip, type the following command in the terminal/command prompt:
+To install PyperCard via pip, type the following command into the terminal/command prompt:

 ```
 pip install pypercard